 The following information is to help make your recovery from surgery as smooth and rapid as possible.
 If you have any questions or concerns, contact the Dr. Mayo's team at the number above.
-You will have appointments with Dr. Mayo at ~1-2 weeks and ~4 weeks postop.
+You will have appointments with Dr. Mayo at ~2 weeks and ~6 weeks postop.

-Phase Phase 1: Recovery from Surgery - 0-6 Weeks After Surgery Goals Protection of repaired structures, graft fixation (4-6 weeks) and graft primary revascularization (8 weeks) Educate patient on rehab progression Diminish joint swelling and pain Restore patellar mobility Restore full passive knee extension Gradually improve knee flexion to 90 degrees Re-establish quadriceps control and activation Restore independent ambulation within precautions Precautions Brace: Bledsoe brace locked in extension when ambulating and sleeping.
+Phase 1: Recovery from Surgery - 0-4 Weeks After Surgery Goals Protection of repaired structures Educate patient on rehab progression Diminish joint swelling and pain Restore patellar mobility Restore full passive knee extension Gradually improve knee flexion to 90 degrees Re-establish quadriceps control and activation Restore independent ambulation within precautions Precautions Brace: Bledsoe brace locked in extension when ambulating and sleeping.
 May be unlocked to 0-90 degrees when non-weight bearing.
-Weight Bearing: Non-Weight bearing in brace locked in extension with crutches.
-Range of Motion: 0-90 degrees Wound Care: No swimming or submerging in water until wounds healed If performed in conjunction with meniscal repair or other surgery, defer to most restrictive guidelines Call Dr. Mayo if: Significant wound drainage or dehiscence, purulence, erythema.
-Therapeutic Exercises See last page for example exercises Strengthening: Quad sets, four-way SLR, ankle pumps, core stabilization Proprioception: None Conditioning: Upper body only Modalities: BFR, NMES Manual Therapy: Patella and soft tissue mobilization, active and passive knee flexion to 90 degrees Home Instructions Wound Care: Remove large bulky dressing on postoperative day 3.
-Leave white bandaids (Steri-strips) in place.
+Weight Bearing: Toe touch weight bearing.
+Range of Motion: 0-90 degrees Wound Care: No swimming or submerging in water until sutures removed If performed in conjunction with meniscal repair or other surgery, defer to most restrictive guidelines Call Dr. Mayo if: Significant wound drainage or dehiscence, purulence, erythema.
+Therapeutic Exercises See last page for example exercises Strengthening: Quad sets, four-way SLR, ankle pumps, core stabilization Proprioception: None Conditioning: Upper body only Modalities: BFR, NMES Manual Therapy: Patella and soft tissue mobilization, active and passive knee flexion to 90 degrees Home Instructions Wound Care: Remove your bulky bandages on postoperative day 3.
+Steri-strip bandaids will fall off on their own.
 Sutures will be removed at ~2 weeks in clinic.
-Bathing: Showering permitted once after bulky dressing removed.
+Bathing: Showering permitted after initial bandages removed.
 No submerging in water (bath/pool/lake/etc.) for 4 weeks.
 Driving: Must be off all narcotic pain meds when operating vehicle 1 week for automatic cars, left leg surgery 2-4 weeks for standard/manual cars or right leg surgery Sleeping: Sleep with brace locked in extension for 4 week or per MD/PT order Ice and Elevation: Ice for 20 minutes every hour for the first week, elevate leg with knee in full extension as much as possible.
 Ice as needed after 1 week.
 Home Exercise: As instructed by physical therapy.
-Quad sets and straight leg raises in brace up to 300-500 per day).
-Range of motion.
-Criteria to Progress □ Knee ROM: 0-90 degrees □ Perform SLR without quad lag and good quad activation □ Normalized gait per precautions □ Normal patellar mobility □ Minimal swelling/inflammation
+Criteria to Progress ☐ Knee ROM: 0-90 degrees ☐ Perform SLR without quad lag and good quad activation ☐ Normalized gait per precautions ☐ Normal patellar mobility ☐ Minimal swelling/inflammation

 The following information is to help make your recovery from surgery as smooth and rapid as possible.
 If you have any questions or concerns, contact the Dr. Mayo's team at the number above.
-You will have appointments with Dr. Mayo at ~8 weeks and ~12 weeks postop
+You will have appointments with Dr. Mayo at ~12 weeks postop

-Phase 2: Early Strengthening/Neuromuscular Control - 6-12 Weeks After Surgery
+Phase 2: Early Strengthening/Neuromuscular Control - 4-12 Week s After Surgery -- -----------------